TomLucasakaTGeek/Argo_GitOps/README.md

  - Press create app button and specify your app hosted on the github.

 Step 6:- Defining a rollout strategy
- - Define a Rollout resource (equivalent to a Deployment) in your project’s Kubernetes manifests.
+ - Define a Rollout resource (equivalent to a Deployment) in your project’s Kubernetes manifests under Rollout directory.
  - Specify the canary strategy in the rollout definition.
  - Set the initial canary weight (e.g., 10%), pause for a specified duration (e.g., 1 hour) to monitor behavior, gradually increase the canary weight (e.g., 20%).